johncox00/housecounselor/README.md

 yarn install --check-files
 rails webpacker:install
 rails db:migrate
-rails db:seed # this will take a minute as it adds all the zip codes and cites in Colorado for testing...more on that later
+rails db:seed # this will take a minute as it adds all the zip codes and cites in Colorado for testing (more on that later).
+It also adds some default work types.
 ```

 ## Testing and Analysis

 Once you have your environment up and running, you can run tests by running `rspec`.
+Locally, this means typing `rspec` and hitting enter at the root of the project.
+In the Docker container, you'll run `docker run -it -p 3000:3000 housecounselor rspec`.

-After running Rspec, you can take a look at the test coverage report in `/coverage/index.html`.
+After running `rspec`, you can take a look at the test coverage report in `/coverage/index.html` or just take a look at the end of the line from the output from `rspec`.
+It shows you total coverage percentage.

 I've created a [Postman collection](https://www.getpostman.com/collections/c254e77052bb0089a218) for trying out the API if that's of interest.
-In order to run the calls against the API, you'll need to start the server by running `rails s` before executing any of the calls from Postman.
+In order to run the calls against the API, you'll need to start the server (`rails s` locally or `docker run -it -p 3000:3000 housecounselor rails s -b 0.0.0.0` for Docker.) before executing any of the calls from Postman.
+It's also worth noting that there is an order to creating resources that makes sense...For instance, you'd need to create `work_type`s before creating a `business` that uses them.
+To that end, the database seeding takes care of adding a few default work types.

+Speaking of database seeding, the database is seeded with all the cities and ZIP codes for Colorado for testing purposes.
+I express a few more thoughts on that subject below in my _Wish List_.

 Take a look at [Code Climate](https://codeclimate.com/github/johncox00/housecounselor) to dig into the static analysis of the code.